SuperOfficeDocs/superoffice-docs/docs/en/marketing/flows/learn/index.md

 # Marketing automation - flows

 What if you could send the right email to the right recipients at the right time?
-Relevant emails are more likely to be read by receivers, it affects if any CTAs are clicked or not, and can positively influence a customer relationship.
+Relevant emails are more likely to be read by receivers, it affects if any call to action (CTA) links are clicked or not, and can positively influence a customer relationship.
 With marketing automation, you can tailor emails to a specific set of customers, where they are in their sales cycle, their level of engagement with specific products or services, their actions and so on.

+But that is not all.
+You can also address communication challenges in any part of your customer journey.

+* Automate different types of communication​
+* Use one tool for all communication
+* Align Marketing and Sales​
+* Be relevant with less manual effort​

 * Qualify more leads
-* See time on marketing tasks: "initiate and automate" > increased insight in marketing initiatives
+* Save time on marketing tasks: "initiate and automate" > increased insight in marketing initiatives
 * Real-time segmentation
 * Scalable